If you sell on Amazon, your margins just took another hit. Amazon recently added a 3.5% fuel and logistics surcharge.

 Take Control of Your Fulfillment Costs Today

-Ready to diversify your fulfillment?
+Ready to escape the cycle of hidden additional fees and unexpected surcharges?
 Contact a2b Fulfillment today to learn more about our transparent pricing and discover how we can help your business reach its full potential.